Click here to apply online to the Graduate School of Arts and Sciences:

 Doctoral Student Fellowships

-Schusterman Israel Studies Graduate Fellowships
+Schusterman Israel Studies Scholar Fellowships

 The Schusterman Center for Israel Studies is dedicated to promoting exemplary teaching and scholarship in Israeli history, politics, culture, and society at Brandeis University and beyond.
 To that end, the Schusterman Center supports and mentors graduate students at Brandeis University who focus on Israel Studies.
 These full and partial fellowships are granted on a competitive basis to doctoral candidates who have been accepted into the Graduate School of Arts and Sciences.